cmpsc-203-s22/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- Students should not arrive late to class if it can be helped.
+- Students should not arrive late to class or labs unless they have a valid excuse.
-- Students should not be absent from class or lab unless it is an excused absence.
+- Students should not be absent from class or lab unless it is an excused absence, or if you have communicated the situation with the professor.
-- Students should not come to book club class sessions without reading the required assigned readings
+- Students should make their best effort to not come to book club class sessions without reading the assigned readings beforehand.

 ### Deadlines